 - Creating an emotional connection - like Disney, for example

 Obviously, not every brand can be iconic, but a strong brand will incorporate most of these things to some degree.
-So your customers choose you because they like what your business stands for, how it presents itself both physically in-store and online, and how you dance to the beat of your own drum instead of blindly following trends.
+Your customers choose you because they like what your business stands for, how it presents itself, both physically in-store and online, and how you dance to the beat of your own drum instead of blindly following trends.